layuntaFelipe/crypto-nummum/README.md

 Crypto-Nummum is a simple Crypto API web page with a clean design that helps you navigate and get to know more about your favorite crypto.

-Check the website out on: https://crypto-nummum.vercel.app/
+Check the website out at: https://crypto-nummum.vercel.app/
 ## About the API used

 For this project, I used the CoinGecko API, a very easygoing no key API, with clean documentation and HTTPS.